-It is an Act of Parliament that provides:
+It is an Act of Parliament that:

-- 1. Provisions relating to labour and employment relations to ensure compliance with International Labour Organization requirement; and - Improve provisions relating to the conditions of employment for national and foreign employees including wage protection, contracts of service, holidays, leave, hours or work, overtime, maternity and paternity protections, assessment and approval of employment permits for foreign employees and conciliation and arbitration procedures; and - 3.
-Provide for related matters
+- 1. Provide provisions relating to labour and employment relations to ensure compliance with International Labour Organization requirement; and - 2.
+Improve provisions relating to the conditions of employment for national and foreign employees including wage protection, contracts of service, holidays, leave, hours or work, overtime, maternity and paternity protections, assessment and approval of employment permits for foreign employees and conciliation and arbitration procedures; and